mantidproject/mantid/docs/source/release/v6.6.0/diffraction.rst

 - :ref:`algm-SaveReflections` now warns if an empty peak table is saved and doesn't fail with an error.
 - The deprecated Matplotlib ``bivariate_normal`` function has been replaced in ``BVGFitTools.py``.
 - :ref:`LoadIsawPeaks <algm-LoadIsawPeaks>` no longer fails when loading peaks with modulation vectors that cannot recover the modulated UB matrix.
-- Ensuring colorscale max > min (found for weak peaks with pixels having 0 intensity) checks have been added to :ref:`IntegratePeaksSkew <algm-IntegratePeaksSkew>`.
+- Checks to ensure that colourscale max > min have been added to :ref:`IntegratePeaksSkew <algm-IntegratePeaksSkew>`.
-- :ref:`IntegratePeaksSkew <algm-IntegratePeaksSkew>` will now close a generated figure if an error occurred while trying to write to the file (e.g. file of same name was already open).
+- :ref:`IntegratePeaksSkew <algm-IntegratePeaksSkew>` will now close a generated figure if an error occurred while trying to write to a file (e.g. a file of same name was already open).
 - HKL of peak if ``UpdatePeakPosition = True`` in :ref:`IntegratePeaksSkew <algm-IntegratePeaksSkew>` is now set properly.
 - :ref:`SelectCellWithForm <algm-SelectCellWithForm>` and :ref:`SelectCellOfType <algm-SelectCellOfType>` now correctly transform modulation vectors.
 - Modulation vectors are now correctly transformed in :ref:`TransformHKL <algm-TransformHKL>`.